simoneSantoni/NLP-orgs-markets/tutorials/README.md

 Learning goals:

-1. expanding on the features included in word embeddings
+1. loading word vectors from trained embeddings
-2. assigning a specific role to technical and scientific computation libraries in the context of NLP
-3. calculating similarity metrics with SciPy
+2. browsing word embeddings to sample clusters of words that are semantically similar
+3. visualizing clusters of words that are semantically similar
+4. calculating the distance between any two vectors (that is, their semantic (dis-)similarity)

 ### Tutorial `2` ― browsing word embeddings

 Learning goals:

-1. browsing word embeddings to sample clusters of words that are semantically similar
-2. visualizing clusters of words that are semantically similar
+1. loading word vectors from a pre-trained model
+2. fetching the word vectors associated with target entities
+3. sampling 'alter' words, i.e., words that are in the neighborhood of a target vector
+4. fetching the word vectors associated with alter words
+5. using dimensionality reduction techniques to explore the semantic similarity across target and alter words

 ### Tutorial `3` ― visual exploration of word embeddings' features